ChrstphrHll/npc_gen/students/Nathan Laeroth.md

   int: 18
   str: 9
   wis: 13
-track: Diplomacy
-trait: I'm a hopeless romantic, always searching for that "special someone."
-trait1: Sweet
-trait2: Wicked
 year: 1
+guild: Elkenval
+partyID: 64
 ---
 # Nathan Laeroth
 ---
 ### Description
 - 1st year Gnome Artificer in Elkenval
-- frizzy auburn hair that's a tousled bed head, Pale Brown eyes, and Pale skin
+- frizzy auburn hair that's a tousled bed head, Gray eyes, and Pale skin
 - Is Sweet and Wicked, and has Fun as their ideal

 ### Organizations